10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 The guided tour of the interior will take you to the Senate, the House of Commons, and what is notably known as, the most beautiful room in Canada, the Parliament Library.

 On July 1st Canada Day birthday celebrations are held on the lawn of the Parliament Buildings.
-This is Canada’s biggest celebration featuring live entertainment and fireworks.
-The gardens on the lawn of the Parliament Buildings are also one of the areas where you can see the spring display of the world’s largest Tulip Festival.
+This is Canada’s biggest celebration featuring live entertainment and fireworks, and it’s free!

 2. Stroll Sparks Street

 This historic street is chock full of 19th buildings.
 It became where parliamentarians would live and work and where commercial banks and businesses set up their offices in the late 19th to early 20th centuries.
-It was named after Nicholas Sparks, a farmer from Ireland, who purchased this land unseen.
-He ploughed a path through this barren landscape which allowed for the development of Ottawa to begin.

 In the 1960s, the city decided to make it a pedestrian-only zone, and it turned into a large outdoor mall full of shops and restaurants.
-It’s also where the city hosts festivals year-round – Poutinefest and Ribfest – just to name a few.

 3. Wander on Elgin Street